How Florida Drivers Can Differentiate Collision & Comprehensive Coverage Car Insurance

 Whether your claim was denied, underpaid, or if you experienced personal injury at the hands of a negligent or uninsured driver, you don’t need to dispute your insurance company alone.

-Our expert legal team at Herman & Wells is well-versed in tackling the many nuances of insurance companies, and we’re here to fight for you, from free consultation to the courtroom.
+Our expert legal team at Herman & Wells is well-versed in tackling the many nuances of insurance companies, and we’re here to fight for you, from a free evaluation to the courtroom.
 Better yet, we won’t accept payment unless we win you a settlement.